Git commands are accessed either from the button at the top right of the Looker IDE, or from the Git Actions panel:

 |Revert Uncommitted||If you have saved changes that you have not yet committed, you can use the Revert Uncommitted option to discard all the changes that have not been committed.
 See the Using version control and deploying documentation page for more information.||Button|

-If your project is configured to require data tests to pass before deploying to production, the IDE will present the Run Tests button after you commit changes to the project.
+If your project is configured to require data tests to pass before it can be deployed to production, the IDE will present the Run Tests button after you commit changes to the project.
 You must pass the data tests before you can deploy your changes to production.
-You can also run the tests manually by clicking the Run Data Tests icon in the code validation panel.
+You can also run the tests manually by clicking the Run Data Tests icon in the Project Health panel.
 See the Using version control and deploying documentation page for information on running data tests.
 See the

 |Test Git Connection||Once you have configured Git for your project, you can use the Test Git Connection option to run the Git Test Connection tool, which verifies that your Git connection is set up properly.
 See the Testing your Git connection documentation page for more information.||

 |Up to Date||If your local branch is in sync with the remote branch, you will see the Up to Date button.||Button|